dnschneid/crouton/README.md

   2. Add the `extension` or `xiwi` version to your chroot.
   3. Try some copy-pasta, or uninstall all your web browsers from the chroot.

+*Installing the extension and its target gives you synchronized clipboards, the option of using Chromium OS to handle URLs, and allows chroots to create graphical sessions as Chromium OS windows.*

 ### I don't always use Linux, but when I do, I use CLI
   1. You can save a chunk of space by ditching X and just installing command-line tools using `-t core` or `-t cli-extra`